SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-With time dynamics, probablistic expressions and expectations in it, the abovementioned portfolio optimization is definitely not easy to solve.
-Luckily, we stand on the shoulder of the giants :).
+This portfolio optimization, with its time dynamics, probabilistic expressions, and expectations, is undoubtedly challenging.
+Fortunately, we stand on the shoulders of the giants :).
 Grossman & Zhou (1993) and Cvitanic & Karatzas (1994) solved the problem and derived the optiomal holding in risky asset analytically.

 $$
 \begin{aligned}